bookofproofs/bookofproofs.github.io/_sources/history/late-ancient-world/simplicius.md

 * In particular Simplicius quotes the writing on Eudemus on Antiphon's attempts to square the circle and also the attempts of Hippocrates when he squared certain lunes.
 * Also in this commentary on Aristotle's Physics Simplicius gives important quotations from Geminus's summary of Posidonius's Meteorologica.
 * Simplicius wrote a commentary on Euclid's Elements which survives in an Arabic translation.
+* On the other hand, the work of the commentator is far from being a neutral undertaking or a question of mere erudition; it is chiefly an opportunity to become more familiar with the text under consideration and to elucidate some intricate passages; hence Simplicius's constant concern to obtain reliable documents and to check the historical value of this information...

 Born about 490, Cilicia, Anatolia (now Turkey).
 Died about 560, probably Athens, Greece.